WolvesFortress/libcamera/README.md

 Usage Example in Minecraft:
 When using minecraft:free with an ease parameter, you can move the free camera smoothly to a specified endpoint over a given duration.
 The easing functions listed above determine how the camera moves.
+Here, "in" means the start point and "out" means the end point.

 Reference:
 https://bacchigames.club/mc/howtocamera.html